Port Colden, New Jersey

-Port Colden is an unincorporated community and census-designated place (CDP) located within Washington Township, in Warren County, New Jersey, United States, that was created as part of the 2010 United States Census.
+Port Colden is an unincorporated community and census-designated place (CDP) located within Washington Township, in Warren County, in the U.S. state of New Jersey, that was created as part of the 2010 United States census.
 As of the 2010 Census, the CDP's population was 122.

 The community was named for its location on the Morris Canal and after Cadwallader D. Colden, president of the Morris Canal Company.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 0.197 square miles (0.509 km2), all of which was land.